whatthejeff/breeze/README.md

     <h1>Hi there!</h1>
     <p>I am using the <?php echo $breeze->config('template_engine'); ?> template engine.</p>

-### Demo
+### Examples

-Be sure to checkout the `namespaces` demos for a more complete treatment on protecting the global scope.
+Be sure to checkout the `namespaces` examples for a more complete treatment on protecting the global scope.

 That's all folks
 ----------------

 If you read this entire tutorial, you should be well on your way to creating Breeze applications.
-Be sure to check out the included demos and plugins for more examples of Breeze in action.
+Be sure to check out the included examples and plugins for more examples of Breeze in action.